YOUSSEFKABIRDATASCIENTIST/Downlload_from_youtube/README.md

 instead of buying the software license that allows you to download from youtube you can use this application

-## after I have to create a desktop application with graphical interfaces using python
+## After I have to create a desktop application with graphical interfaces using python